adrienmerignac/nba-inside/README.md

-# NbaApp
+# nba-inside

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

 ## Development server

-Run `npm run start` for a dev server and use prox conf.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --proxy-config proxy.conf.json --open` to launch the app.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding